openhwgroup/cva6/README.md

 To re-generate the bootcode you can use the existing makefile within those directories.
 To generate the SystemVerilog files you will need the `bitstring` python package installed on your system.

 ### Co-simulation with Dromajo
-Ariane can be co-simulated with [Dromajo](https://github.com/chipsalliance/dromajo) (currently in the verilator model).
+cva6 can be co-simulated with [Dromajo](https://github.com/chipsalliance/dromajo) (currently in the verilator model).

 ```
 make verilate DROMAJO=1